brittanyellich/refactoring-go/gophercon-eu/slides.md

 It's easy to learn a new technology, but hard to learn it well.
 That learning is going to be an undertaking on its own.

-These suggestions are also often "promotion" projects to rewrite and learn a new technology.
+While I love a greenfield project as much as the next engineer...

-But refactoring a legacy codebase is arguably much more technically interesting.
+Refactoring a legacy codebase is arguably much more technically interesting.

 I argue it's more impactful to modernize a legacy codebase in less time and a technology the team is already familiar with than to rewrite a brand new one.
 -->

 ---
 transition: slide-left
+layout: image-right
+image: 'images/18.png'
 ---

 # 3. The current technology stack is holding us back.